mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/monitoring/index.md

 ## Set a specific storage capacity for Prometheus

-When defining the requirements of a Konvoy cluster, you can specify the capacity and resource requirements of Prometheus by modifying settings in the `cluster.yaml` definition to your desire, as shown below:
+When defining the requirements of a Konvoy cluster, you can specify the capacity and resource requirements of Prometheus by modifying the settings in the `cluster.yaml` definition to your desire, as shown below:

 ```yaml
 - name: prometheus